Taiyo-SK/progress-sdg/README.md

 ### 2. Details section

- The Details section shows the longform SDG description and a list of its associated indicators.
+ The Details section shows the SDG description and a list of its associated indicators.
 The indicators are specific metrics that comprise the larger SDG, and include their own progress percentages.
 The list of indicators are contained in a Bootstrap table.

 ![alt text](https://github.com/Taiyo-SK/progressSDG/blob/main/static/screenshots/details.png "details section")

 ### 3. Assessment section

 The Assessment section illustrates whether or not an SDG's progress data is on-track and up-to-date.
-It uses a custom burndown-inspired chart.
+It uses a custom, burndown-inspired chart.
 The two solid lines illustrate if progress is on target, while the two dotted lines show the gap between the last progress update and 2023.

 ![alt text](https://github.com/Taiyo-SK/progressSDG/blob/main/static/screenshots/assessment.png "assessment section")